Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

     end
     ```

-`StackSwitcher` has no other methods or properties, though it provides the signals that all widgets share.
+`StackSwitcher` has no other methods or properties, though it of course provides the signals that all widgets share.

 ### StackSidebar

-[`StackSidebar`](@ref) has the same purpose as `StackSwitcher`, though it displays the list of stack pages as a vertical list:
+[`StackSidebar`](@ref) has the same purpose as `StackSwitcher`, except it displays the list of stack pages as a vertical list:

 !!! details "How to generate this image"
     ```julia